veovera/enhanced-rtmp/README.md

 These enhancements are designed to align RTMP with contemporary streaming technology standards, ensuring its relevance and efficacy in today's digital landscape. \
 &nbsp; \
-We are also committed to incorporating leading audio codecs (Opus, FLAC, AC-3, E-AC-3) and developing features for audio multitrack and multichannel configurations.
-These forthcoming audio enhancements will closely follow the current version update, with a strategic focus on innovation and backward compatibility.
+Additionally, we are dedicated to pushing the boundaries of audio quality and functionality by integrating leading audio codecs such as Opus, FLAC, AC-3, and E-AC-3 into our offerings.
+We are also excited about the forthcoming features for multitrack and multichannel audio configurations, aiming to enhance your auditory experience without sacrificing compatibility with existing setups.
+These audio enhancements, following closely on the heels of our latest update, underscore our commitment to innovation while maintaining backward compatibility.
+For the latest insights and updates on these exciting developments, we invite you to explore our news [feed](https://veovera.github.io/enhanced-rtmp/docs/news/feed).

 ## Community Engagement